eox-cs1/FiC_doc/docs/ml-toolkits/mlflow_recommendations.md

 Therefore, it is mandatory to enable Machine Learning that respects the basic principles of geo-data way beyond naive applications of Machine Learning in the Earth system context.
 More specific, sophisticated and efficient sampling strategies need to be developed.
 We here propose the usage of `DeepESDL`[block sampling](https://github.com/deepesdl/deepesdl-doc/blob/anja-xxx-ml_toolkit/docs/ml-toolkit/example.md#block-sampling) instead of random sampling, which accounts for challenges 1. and 2. and enables efficient and more meaningful ML applications on ARDCs.
-However, this is strongly depentend on the data and the scientific use case and needs to be evaluated by the domain expert.
+However, this is strongly dependent on the data and the scientific use case and needs to be evaluated by the domain expert.